harsh6768/atlas-posts/README.md

      rake routes ---> creating all the apis related to the Controller and map to it

-Create Table of the Model
+Create Table after Creating the Model

     rake db:migrate